 The South Car Culture

 The American South combines car-dependent suburban growth with distinct regional identity.
-Warm climates, growing tech and finance sectors, and expanding Asian North American communities create evolving automotive tastes.
+Warm climates, growing tech and finance sectors, and expanding AAPI communities create evolving automotive tastes.

 Community context